The Counterfeit

 - right understanding of authority.

-But it must protect these things for a purpose: that souls may still be taught, corrected, converted, and saved.
+But it must protect these things for a purpose: so that souls may still be taught, corrected, converted, and saved.

 This gives several practical rules: